 Country Is the DataHub used for regulatory/ official reporting or with other market partners, who are not users of the DataHub?
 (Legal notifications, statistics etc.) If the DataHub is used for official inquiries.
 When yes, what are typical inquiries?
 Do the authorities have access to the DataHub?
-Belgium No, only by the DGO's No Finland Some special reports are Reporting responsibilities transfers from the parties to the Authorities have the right to retrieve reports made to them.
-No actual Germany No statement possible No statement possible No statement possible Netherlands Some special reports are prepared for the regulator.
+Netherlands Some special reports are prepared for the regulator.
 In general, the reporting to the regulator is done via the responsible parties.
 We do some (statistical) reporting to official institutions on behalf of the grids.
 Statistical reporting on (the use of) Accounting Points to the national Central Office for Statistics.
 Officials have no direct access to the hub.
-Reports are send directly or indirectly to them.
+Reports are sent directly or indirectly to them.
 Poland Not yet regulated.
 Not in use yet.
 Not yet regulated.